 Not only does pre-qualification and pre-approval give you the confidence to move forward with finding the home or property you wish to buy, if you haven’t already.
 It also gives you potential leverage with other lenders to try and get a better loan with more advantageous terms for you.

 The underwriter who evaluates your application for pre-qualification or pre-approval can give you one of several responses:

 Closing on a mortgage is simply “closing the deal” or signing on the dotted line.
-When you close on your mortgage, that means the money from the lender is transferred to the property seller on your behalf and the deed for the property is conveyed from the seller to you, the buyer and borrower.
+When you close on your mortgage, that means the money from the lender is transferred to the property seller on your behalf, and the deed for the property is conveyed from the seller to you, the buyer, and the borrower.

 In order to close on your mortgage, you must fulfill all the conditions set by the loan’s underwriter.
 The underwriter will provide you with a checklist of all these conditions, which may include (but are not limited to):

 In this guide, you learned the answer to the question, "How does a mortgage work?" and that a mortgage is a document formalizing a loan to purchase a property or home.

 You learned it involves a borrower and a lender and includes specific details like the interest and fees charged for the loan and the term and payment schedule.

 You also learned the various types of mortgage available, including short-term and long-term, fixed-rate and variable-rate, from conventional and government lenders, along with the pros and cons of each.